 I promised a bunch of people I would write a blog post about what I do leading up to and during a free promotion, so here goes.

 There are several folks you might want to contact about your free promotion once you’ve scheduled it.
 These sites will announce your book either 1) if they think it’s worthy, or 2) if you’ve paid them enough.
-Until now, I’ve only used the sites that don’t charge for announcements, but you have no guarantee of being listed.
+The sites that don’t charge for announcements usually don’t guarantee being listed.
 With the paid sites of course you do (but note that not all of them will promote everything).
-As I said, the only sites I’ve contacted are the ones that are free, but I’m listing several non-free sites I heard about through the blogosphere that are supposed to be good, at least if you are not the daughter of someone who spent formative years during the Great Depression …

 Free:

-eBookLister (Note: If you’ve submitted a freebie for the same book before, you get an error message asking you to correct your listing through a contact form.)
+eBookLister (Note: If you’ve submitted a freebie for the same book before, you get an error message stating that your listing will be corrected.)

-Kindle Finds (Free and paid; requires at least 10 reviews and a rating of 4 or higher)
+The eReader Cafe (Free and paid.
+Book should have at least 3 reviews and a rating of 4 or higher.)

 Paid: